 Sandpaper is an acrobatic tool, flexible enough to bend into crevices and around corners.
 But sanding also requires pressure, which can be hard to apply with just your fingers.
 A hand sander—often a simple handle attached to a flat surface where sandpaper is mounted—can make sanding jobs a fast and comfortable task.
-For five options that will get the job done, read our recommendations below.
+For five options that will get the job done stress-free, read our recommendations below.

 2. Warner Sanding Block Hand Sander